$\mathcal{T}$-matrix method for computation of second-harmonic generation upon optical wave scattering from clusters of arbitrary particles: Application to nonlinear optical interaction of bound states in the continuum: Applications and discussion

+We stress that this large difference between the number of unknowns needed to represent the electromagnetic fields in the two methods, makes the TMM the clearly preferred choice when one is interested in the optical response of clusters containing a large number of particles.
+In particular, whereas the use of the FEM becomes problematic even for a few particles, the TMM can be used to investigate clusters with hundreds or even thousands of particles.

+One interesting phenomenon can be observed when one compares the spectra in Figs.~\ref{fig:SCS_singellip}(b) and \ref{fig:SCS_twoellip}(b), which correspond to the SHG spectra of a single and dimer of prolate spheroids made of Au, respectively.
+More specifically, the spectrum of the single particle shows a single resonance, whereas the dimer spectra have two resonances, one at roughly the wavelength of the single-particle resonance and another one at almost twice this wavelength.
+The latter resonance corresponds to the overall optical response of the ensemble of the two particles, whereas the spectral shift of the former is due to inter-particle interactions.

 In Figs.~\ref{fig:Field_twoellip}(a) and \ref{fig:Field_twoellip}(b) we present the spatial profile of the electric field magnitude at the FF and SH, respectively, computed in the $y=0$ plane passing through the middle of the dimer of spheroids.
 These field profiles correspond to an incident wavelength $\lambda_{inc}=\SI{550}{\nano\meter}$, for which plasmonic resonances can be observed in the spectra of the scattering cross-sections at the FF and SH.
 Since the dimer is not symmetrically located with respect to the origin of the coordinate system, the spatial profiles of both the linear and nonlinear fields exhibit a certain asymmetry.
+Moreover, there is a significant optical near-field in-between the particles, which facilitates their optical coupling.
+Importantly, one can observe in these field profiles the hot spots created at the sharper ends of the spheroids.
+The hot spots at the FF are due to the well-known effect of strong field enhancement near the edges and corners of metallic particles, whereas the ones at the SH are due to the enhanced nonlinear polarization induced by the strong surface field associated to the hot spots at the FF.